 7920 Feet of 12 inch ductile main part of the South Street water main rehab project accomplished by winter of 2014.

 Baffle Repairs were accomplished in both the high storage and on site reservoirs during 2013.
-Additionally a leak was repaired at the High Storage Reservoir in 2014 The roof was replaced at Lower Pumping Station 2011, and at Slow Sand Building in 2012.
+Additionally a leak was repaired at the High Storage Reservoir in 2014 New Sodium Hypochlorite tanks and pumps installed at Upper pumping Station 2015